Board of Directors

 Mauro Martinez Jr.

-Prior to founding HIT Mobile, Mauro was an Executive at Fortune 50 leader AT&T for 10 years.
-While at AT&T Mauro was tasked to build and develop the model for AT&T to target the Latino consumer.
-Mauro’s plan was very successful and eventually was used as the national model for AT&T. While at AT&T Mauro also teamed up with the charity Padres Contra el Cancer and developed a program that helped raise over $450,000 in its first two years to help the charity.
-Mauro also is involved in the restaurant business and real estate.
+Prior to founding HIT Mobile, Martinez was an AT&T executive for 10 years.
+While at AT&T, he was tasked to build and develop the model for AT&T to target the Latino consumer; his plan was very successful and was eventually used as the national model for the telecommunications giant.
+During this time, Martinez also teamed up with the charity Padres Contra el Cancer to develop a program that helped raise over $450,000 in its first two years to help the charity.

-Mauro continues to be very active in the Latino community and dedicating his time and helping.
-He has served on several boards including the Latin Business Association (LBA) Corporate Advisory Board.
+Martinez is very active in the Latino community and has served on several boards, including the Latin Business Association (LBA) Corporate Advisory Board.
 He has also served on the USC Latino Alumni Gala committee since 2017.

 Frank F. Medina MPA ’75